-Two of my daughters and all of my grands are so photogenic, all I have to do is say the word camera and they are posed and ready for a photo shoot.
+Two of my daughters and all of my grandsons are photogenic.
+All I have to do is say the word camera and they are posing and ready for a photo shoot.
 Me, not so much.

 And I have to give a shout out to my daughter for patiently posing for me, a pretend photographer!